AmberLYX/Lab2.1.0/docs/source/index.rst

-Lab 2 Handout: Using Blueprints to Architect A Photo Album Web Application
+Lab2: Using Blueprints to Architect A Photo Album Web Application
 ===================================